ARCTraining/instructor-training/_episodes/02-practice-learning.md

 > ## How Many?
 >
 > The Carpentries use formative assessments often.
 How many have we done since the start of this
 > workshop?
-Put your guess in the Etherpad along with one example and the purpose that assessment served.
+Put your guess in the shared document along with one example and the purpose that assessment served.
 >
 > This discussion should take about 5 minutes.
 >